-We to support postgraduate research students with funding and by providing innovative and broad training opportunities
+We support postgraduate research students with funding and by providing innovative and broad training opportunities

-- Carefully selected research projects to apply for - · Cohort training and networking - 3-month placement outside of PhD studies - Mandatory training for supervisory teams and MRC LID board to provide a positive and progressive environment for students
+- Carefully selected research study projects. - Cohort training and networking. - 3-month placement outside of PhD studies. - Mandatory training for supervisory teams and MRC LID board, to provide a positive and progressive environment for students.